 Meanwhile, the Cloud has quickly become a popular solution for organisations that want to protect themselves from widespread problems in a server – such as in the above example – but it’s still not a foolproof option.

 Many Cloud storage providers, such as Dropbox, OneDrive and Google Drive, automatically synchronise local files with those stored in the Cloud.
 If those local files are infected, the Cloud will apply those changes, encrypting your backups and rendering them unusable.

 So what can you do to make sure this doesn’t happen?
 Here are our top tips for protecting your backups in the event of a ransomware infection.

-One of the biggest weaknesses when it comes to ransomware – your system’s willingness to replace clean backups with the infected originals – can be transformed into a strength.
+One of the biggest weaknesses when it comes to ransomware is your system’s willingness to replace clean backups with the infected originals.

 When a malicious program encrypts your files, it is essentially updating it, which will trigger a warning that the new files needs to be backed up.
 If these alerts start occurring at a much faster pace than usual, this is a sign that something suspicious is happening.

 If you open one of the updated files and discover that it has been encrypted, you should pull the plug on automatic backups and take your systems offline to isolate the infection.